 Becky Wai-Ling Packard, PhD

 I never intended to be a computer scientist.
 It was "too nerdy" for my college-aged self, yet Math and Physics were not.
 Looking back, my experience with those topics in high school meant I knew what they were about, and I knew I liked them.
 I'd never taken computer science, so my misconceptions equating it with an isolating life as a hacker were deterrents.
 Taking one course on building web sites piqued my interest, and I took another... and another... and another...
 Each subsequent class revealed glimpses into a deep and challenging field with beautiful analytical problems.
-A course on complexity theory changed me from a Math & CS major to a CS & Math major and ultimately to earn a Ph.D. in theoretical Computer Science.
+A course on complexity theory shifted me from a Math & CS major to a CS & Math major and ultimately led to my earning a Ph.D. in theoretical Computer Science.

 - Audrey St. John, Co-Founder